angelnietos/babooni-docs/legacy-paths.md

-# Legacy path mapping (F8-DX4)
+# Legacy path mapping

-Historical docs and early plans refer to folders that were **renamed during F5–F7**.
+Historical docs and early plans refer to folders that were **renamed**.
 Use this table when reading first-round plans or old branches.

+## Libs (F5–F8)

 | Legacy path / name | Current location | Notes |
 |--------------------|------------------|-------|